archibate/gpt4o/README.md

 Then, run `:PlugInstall` (or whatever your plugin manager name it) in NeoVim.

+After that, run `:UpdateRemotePlugins` to setup our python3 plugin (if your plugin manager didn't setup it automatically).

 ## LLM providers
 We are almost done!
 The only thing remain is to find an LLM provider.